yuanzhi-zhu/yuanzhi-zhu.github.io/pages/about.md

 B.S. in Electronic and Information Engineering, Beihang University (Jul 2019)

-B.S.
-Exchange in Electrical and Computer Engineering, Technical University of Munich(Oct 2019 - Mar 2020)
+B.S. exchange in Electrical and Computer Engineering, Technical University of Munich(Oct 2019 - Mar 2020)

 M.S in Information Technology and Electrical Engineering, Swiss Federal Institute of Technology in Zürich(ETH)(Sep 2020 -)